mArcio-Lmano/Rust_Pool/README.md

 ## Known Bugs

-* Occasionally, when a ball travels at high speed, it may pass through other balls due to collision handling limitations.
+* Occasionally, when a ball travels at high speed, it may pass through other balls due to collision handling limitations (Work in the Feature).

+## Future Work

+- **Implement an AI:** Enhance the game by adding an artificial intelligence (AI) opponent, allowing players to challenge computer-controlled opponents.

+- **Menu System:** Create a user-friendly menu system that provides options for playing against another player or challenging the AI.
+This menu can enhance the overall user experience and make the game more accessible.